yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-support.markdown

 page_id: 63799377
 ---

-{summary}How to get entries in the same order in which they were written to the space.{summary}
+{% summary %}How to get entries in the same order in which they were written to the space.{% endsummary %}

 # Overview